insidemordecai/insidemordecai.com/content/posts/202507-oddie/index.md

 The loss of a dear pet is one of the hardest things to bear.
 I’ve lost pets before, in different ways, but nothing truly prepares you for the slow, painful anticipation of a loss you see coming.

-It all started when my guard dog, Oddie, missed his rabies shot.
+It all started when my guard dog, Odie, missed his rabies shot.
 If only he could talk to remind us, nudge us.
 I was oblivious, until a few nights back when the signs began to show.
 The vet confirmed it, and more painfully still, there’s no choice but to watch him go, slowly.